 Your cost of transport here really will depend on how you were traveling.
 Let me run it down one by one.

-Let us assume 30 kilometers per liter as average fuel efficiency for your motorcycle.
-In city you may be getting a bit more but up in the hills, your vehicle’s mileage is bound to get affected because you will ride more in lower gears.
+Let us assume 30 kilometers per liter as the average fuel efficiency for your motorcycle.
+In the city, you may be getting a bit more but up in the hills, your vehicle’s mileage is bound to get affected because you will ride more in lower gears.
 At the time of writing this article, Rs.
-71 is the petrol price in Delhi which I will use as the calculation cost.
+100 per liter is the petrol price in Delhi which I will use as the calculation cost.

 By Rented Self Drive